kuzmak161-creator/wpc/README.md

-# WPC - Widget Player Control
+# PW-memu - player widget  menu

 > A minimalist GTK widget for controlling your music player — and not only that.